hashicorp/terraform-provider-awscc/docs/resources/rds_db_instance.md

 This setting is required for RDS Custom.
 - `db_cluster_identifier` (String) The identifier of the DB cluster that the instance will belong to.
+- `db_cluster_snapshot_identifier` (String) The identifier for the RDS for MySQL Multi-AZ DB cluster snapshot to restore from.
+For more information on Multi-AZ DB clusters, see Multi-AZ deployments with two readable standby DB instances in the Amazon RDS User Guide .

+Constraints:
+ * Must match the identifier of an existing Multi-AZ DB cluster snapshot.
+ * Can't be specified when DBSnapshotIdentifier is specified.
+ * Must be specified when DBSnapshotIdentifier isn't specified.
+ * If you are restoring from a shared manual Multi-AZ DB cluster snapshot, the DBClusterSnapshotIdentifier must be the ARN of the shared snapshot.
+ * Can't be the identifier of an Aurora DB cluster snapshot.
+ * Can't be the identifier of an RDS for PostgreSQL Multi-AZ DB cluster snapshot.
 - `db_instance_class` (String) The compute and memory capacity of the DB instance, for example, db.m4.large.
 Not all DB instance classes are available in all AWS Regions, or for all database engines.
 - `db_instance_identifier` (String) A name for the DB instance.
 If you specify a name, AWS CloudFormation converts it to lowercase.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the DB instance.
 - `db_name` (String) The meaning of this parameter differs according to the database engine you use.